All Episodes

 I said, don't put that much pressure on yourself.

-I was trying to be a good boss and under be understanding, which is what I would think most people would want.
+I was trying to be a good boss and be understanding, which is what I would think most people would want.

-No, and so you were overcome.
+No, you were all before.

 That's all before we got to the room.